 The Viking problem

-Let’s jump ahead a bit, to late eighth century and the onset of a new series of invasions by the Viking.
+Let’s jump ahead a bit, to the late eighth century and the onset of a series of invasions by the Vikings.
 These went on for over two and a half centuries, with alternating victories on both sides.
 Much of northern and eastern England fell under the invaders’ control, eventually defined by the Danelaw boundary of 886, which divided England in half.
-Let’s take a guess at what our language would look like today if the Danes (or the Norwegians, who had been attacking the western British Isles from the north Atlantic) had been victorious and succeeded in completely overrunning England and establishing their language thereafter:
+Let’s take a guess at what our language would look like today if the Danes, or the Norwegians, who had been attacking the western British Isles from the north Atlantic, had been victorious and succeeded in completely overrunning England and establishing their language thereafter:

 Faðir vor þú sem ert á himnum, helgist þitt nafn.